Triangular Antenna Desk Lamp

 Designer: To be appraised.

-These type of telescopic desk lamps start appearing in the 80s.
+Telescopic desk lamps like this one start appearing in the 80s.
 This desk lamp is produced by the company Trendlight.
 No information to be found.
 In The Netherlands there was a company active under that name, but it was only from 2008 until 2017.